Father's Day (2011 film): Censorship

-While passed uncut with an 18 certificate in the United Kingdom by the British Board of Film Classification, Father's Day was banned in its uncut form and in a censored form in Australia by the Australian Classification Board before a second censored version was eventually passed with an R18+ rating.
+While it passed uncut with an 18 certificate in the United Kingdom by the British Board of Film Classification, Father's Day was banned in its uncut form and in a censored form in Australia by the Australian Classification Board before a second censored version was eventually passed with an R18+ rating.

 Critical reception

 Critical reception for Father's Day has been predominantly positive and Ain't It Cool News reviewed the film favorably.
 Film School Rejects gave Father's Day a positive review and stated that "This is what Grindhouse films should aspire to be."
 CBC Manitoba remarked that the movie would not be for all viewers, but would have a large appeal for gorehounds.

 Horror observer Tony Vilgotsky wrote that he liked the movie, though he would have preferred it to be more frightening than comedic.